The Office Group, 133 Whitechapel High St,

 When I joined the Skipper Academy in May I was told that I would make friends for Life.
 What they didn’ttell me was that I was about to experience a summer which would be the best in my life.

 When you step on board on a yacht you step away from your everyday comfortzone.
 Suddenly you are surrounded with people 24/7 and you can’t just take 2-3 hours away from the crowd when you feel like it.
 It might sound terrifying but it is not.
 Something happens to people when you know you are going to spend a lot of time together.
 We lose our façade and become mind-liked people.
 We open up – we discover – we care about each other.

-As a hostess your main duties is to take care of the guest on board; serve and cook them daily meals, clean the boat and together with the skipper make sure that their holiday is running smoothly.
+As a host your main duties is to take care of the guest on board; serve and cook them daily meals, clean the yacht and together with the skipper make sure that their holiday is running smoothly.
 It is both a challenge and big responsibility but also absolutely amazing!

-My summer abroad working as a hostess is one of these great chapters in a really good book you just want to read again!
+My summer abroad working as a host is one of these great chapters in a really good book you just want to read again!

 Working on a yacht far away from home is not only a chance to explore the world but also a chance to challenge yourself and make a change: To step outside your comfortzone for then later realize it wasn’t that comfortable at all.